 - All nodes have the same processors (Broadwell) and clock speeds (2.1GHz).

-- Hyperthreading is enabled, accordingly compute and large memory nodes have 72 logical cores.
+- Hyperthreading is enabled.
+Accordingly, compute and large memory nodes have 72 logical cores, which however can only be used in pairs.

 - Compute nodes have 128 GB memory (assume 3 GB per physical core, or 1.5 GB per logical core).